Criminal Defenses in Florida: Understanding Lack of Intent

 A successful defense to a specific intent crime needs to highlight that the defendant did not intend the specific outcome when they did the act, even if they possessed general intent.

-How Does a Criminal Defense Lawyer in Tampa Use Lack of Intent as a Defense?
+How Does a Criminal Defense Lawyer in Florida Use Lack of Intent as a Defense?

 As illustrated above, a defense lawyer can use lack of intent to highlight the prosecution's failure to prove beyond a reasonable doubt that the defendant possessed the necessary intent when they did an unlawful act.